 - Never soak memory foam with water, with or without detergents or commercial cleaners.

 You can’t just rub away at a memory foam mattress with a sponge because that will ruin its foam structure.
 Memory foam is unique, and cannot be cleaned like other foams such as latex.
-You can use a cleaner specifically designed for memory foams, or you can try the formula below which is kind to the foam’s chemistry and structure.
+You can use a cleaner specifically designed for memory foam, or you can try the formula below which is kind to the foam’s chemistry and structure.

 Manufacturer’s Instructions: Make sure you read any manufacturer’s instructions.
 If you fail to do this, you may invalidate your warranty, so look for labels on the mattress or instructions in the mattress paperwork.